StLeoX/leoml/README.md

 #### ToDo

-1. ExpbCompound Unimplemented, its No-Left-Recur Aux Class is unimpled.
-2. The Precedence of simple calculation is unimpled.
+1.Eval: The Precedence of simple calculation is unimpled.